COVID-19 Information and Protocols

 If your child has been exposed to someone who has tested positive for COVID-19, please monitor your child for symptoms.
 They may remain in school unless they develop symptoms or test positive for COVID-19.
 It is recommended that your child get tested for COVID-19 within 3-5 days after the last date they were exposed (or sooner, if they start to show symptoms).
 Home test kits are available at the school site upon request.
 Wearing a mask is highly recommended for 10 days from the date of last exposure.

-If your child tests positive for COVID-19, please keep your child home and notify the attendance office and school nurse as soon as possible.
-Your child should isolate at home for at least 5 days after the onset of symptoms (count the day of symptom onset as day zero).
+If your child tests positive for COVID-19, please keep them home and notify the attendance office and school nurse as soon as possible.
+Your child should isolate at home for at least 5 days after the onset of symptoms (count the day of symptom onset as day zero; if your child is asymptomatic, count the day of the first positive test as day zero).
 Your child may return to school following these guidelines:

 Homework: Your child should email their teachers to get work and assignments.